Bjoerns-TB/M5Stack-COM-LoRaWAN-Network-Tester/README.md

 A LoRaWAN Network Tester based on the M5Stack for the COM.LoRaWAN module, compatible with TTN (The Things Network)

-The AT command set of the module does not allow the change of the spreading factor and it is not possible to perform a LinkCheckRequest.
-So this version does not allow you to change the SF also LCM and SSV mode are not integrated/possible.
+The AT command set of the module does not allow to perform a LinkCheckRequest.
+So in this version LCM and SSV mode are not integrated/possible.

-So at the momenat the tester ist fixed to SF7 and this repo is only seen as a proof of concept.
+To use the new SetDR feature, you have to update the CubeCell module.
+In short you have to flash the LoRa -> AT-Command example ont the CubeCell module.
+Don't forhet to set the region.
+Instructions for [Update COM.LoRaWAN] (Only in german).

 [Version for LoRa 868 Module]